 Amar and Graham knew each other.
 They made a sort of contract just a couple of months after Amar arrived.
 Graham’s relationship with Amar was strictly business.
 He liked his boys younger.
 Helping Graham was beneficial for Amar, very beneficial.

 Amar received the blankets, sleeping bags, winter clothes, even extra food from Graham.
-In return Amar took certain of the younger boys either to Graham personally or to someone he knew.
-For things to run smoothly of course, Amar, Mohmmad, or Nizar, the three older boys had to first test the new arrivals.
+In return, Amar took certain of the younger boys either to Graham personally or to someone he knew.
+For things to run smoothly of course, Amar, Mohmmad, or Nazir, the three older boys, had to first test the new arrivals.

 It was a horrible reality of life in the camp.
-For Amar it was part of the contract, Mohmmad seemed to particularly enjoy it; and said once that it was akin to breaking in wild horses.
+For Amar it was part of the contract, Mohmmad seemed to particularly enjoy it and said once it was akin to breaking in wild horses.
 Nazir on the other hand just saw to it that things ran smoothly.

 Sometimes the young boys who ended up in the camp had experience.
 It wasn’t uncommon for boys to be used for sex.
 You might think in a Muslim country homosexuality was forbidden, but you have to understand the culture.
 Boys who were without facial hair were deemed not to have reached sexual maturity.
 In a country where sex with a woman was strictly after marriage, young unmarried men, and even older and sometimes married men, sought out boys for sex.

 Amar stopped when he caught sight of Graham walking across the camp.
 He quickened his pace pulling Samir along with him.
 Graham looked like he might be busy, as he was striding down the avenue between the tents with purpose.